Learn more about the Doctor of Philosophy in Mechanical Engineering.

 Students carry out research throughout their studies and register for the corresponding research credits while in the PhD program.
 However, the type of research credits that a student registers for depends on the student’s progress in the program:

-• After elevation to candidacy, the student’s research credits should be registered under MEE 9999 Dissertation Research.
-Students are required to register for at least three credits of MEE 9999 following their elevation to candidacy.
+- After elevation to candidacy, the student’s research credits should be registered under MEE 9999 Dissertation Research.
+Students are required to register for at least two credits of MEE 9999 following their elevation to candidacy.
 (See Graduate School Policy 02.28.15.)

 Publications: